-1.1 Scope & Purpose
+1.1 SCOPE & PURPOSE

-The scope of this guideline is to provide solar PV system designers and installers with information to ensure that a grid-connected PV system meets current standards and best practice recommendations.
-This provides information for the installation of solar PV system including PV panels, inverters and corresponding electrical system on roof of an existing structure.
-However, this guideline does not cover the equipment standard.
+The scope of this guideline is to provide solar PV system designers and installers with information to ensure that a grid-connected PV system meets latest standards and best practice recommendations.
+This provides information for the installation of solar PV system including PV modules, inverters, and corresponding electrical system on roof of an existing structure.

-The directions provided herein shall be followed by the all the solar PV system installers in Sri Lanka.
+The directions are provided herein shall be followed by the all the solar PV system installers in Sri Lanka.

-1.1.1 Applicable Standards and Regulations
+1.1.1 APPLICABLE STANDARDS AND REGULATIONS